Fatemeh-Elmi/dermal-morphometry/README.md

 ## Code availability

 Custom analysis code supporting this study is provided as **dermal-morphometry** (v1.0.0).
 The package implements two SR-PhC-microCT workflows (Section 2.3): (i) low-resolution P86 fibrous-candidate extraction with connectivity metrics and (ii) high-resolution fixed-angle orientation-class mapping within wound-bed ROIs.
 Source code, installation instructions, and a synthetic smoke test are included in the supplementary code bundle.
-Analysis in the study used Python 3.13.5; the package requires Python ≥ 3.11 with NumPy, SciPy, scikit-image, and Matplotlib. *[Insert repository DOI or URL upon deposition.]*
+Analysis in the study used Python 3.13.5; the package requires Python ≥ 3.11 with NumPy, SciPy, scikit-image, and Matplotlib. *[https://github.com/Fatemeh-Elmi/dermal-morphometry]*

 ## Authors and affiliations